Packa95392/nycflights-relational-analysis/README.md

   Southeast/mid-Atlantic, consistent with the reported weather disruption.
 - **Missing-data checks:** 2,512 flights had no recorded tail number, meaning plane-level analysis (like the age-vs-delay question) can only ever cover a subset of flights.
-This matters — any conclusion about plane age would need to account for that gap rather than silently drop it.
 - **Unmatched airports:** `anti_join(flights, airports, by = c("dest" = "faa"))`
-  found 7,602 flights whose destination code doesn't exist in the airports reference table at all (largely small or military airfields not included in the reference data) — a reminder that "the join worked" and "the join is complete" are two different things worth checking separately.
+  found 7,602 flights whose destination code doesn't exist in the airports reference table at all — a reminder that "the join worked" and "the join is complete" are two different things worth checking separately.

 ## Conclusions